HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 analysts: [GregBrimble, rviscomi]
 editors: [bazzadp]
 translators: []
-alexdenning_bio: Alex Denning is the Founder of <a href="https://getellipsis.com/">Ellipsis Marketing</a>, a marketing agency for WordPress businesses.
-Alex is a WordPress Core Contributor and has helped organize <a href="https://london.wordcamp.org/">WordCamp London</a>.
+alexdenning_bio: Alex Denning is the Founder of <a hreflang="en" href="https://getellipsis.com/">Ellipsis Marketing</a>, a marketing agency for WordPress businesses.
+Alex is a WordPress Core Contributor and has helped organize <a hreflang="en" href="https://london.wordcamp.org/">WordCamp London</a>.
 discuss: 2051
 results: https://docs.google.com/spreadsheets/d/1vTf459CcCbBuYeGvgo-RSidppR62SfM-VTkW-dfS3K4/
 featured_quote: The term Content Management System (CMS) refers to systems enabling individuals and organizations to create, manage, and publish content.
 A CMS for web content, specifically, is a system aimed at creating, managing, and publishing content to be consumed and experienced via the internet.